kekland/NISApi/README.md

 # Some terminology

 ## Role
-Role is a role of user in system.
+Role is a position of user in system.
 There are lots of roles, but NISApi supports only two : Student and Parent.

 Roles are given when user starts logging in.